parse-community/docs/_includes/ios/analytics.md

 PFAnalytics.trackAppOpenedWithLaunchOptions(nil)
 </code></pre>

-Graphs and breakdowns of your statistics are accessible from your app's Dashboard.

-Further analytics are available around push notification delivery and open rates.
-Be sure to take a look at the [Tracking Pushes and App Opens subsection]({{ site.baseUrl }}/push_guide#receiving-tracking/iOS) of our Push Guide for more detailed information on handling remote notification payloads and push-related callbacks.

 ## Custom Analytics

 `PFAnalytics` also allows you to track free-form events, with a handful of `NSString` keys and values.
 These extra dimensions allow segmentation of your custom events via your app's Dashboard.